Brennan Rehabilitation Foundation Awards Lifetime Grants to Three Spinal Cord Injury Survivors

-The Socrates Award recognizes individuals who have overcome disability with annual grant
+The Socrates Award recognizes individuals who face disability with perseverance and fortitude

 FOR IMMEDIATE RELEASE